 What are Telomeres?
 The health industry is a two trillion dollar industry, so there is no doubt that today’s subject is a hot topic.
 Anti-aging and longevity are at the core of the pursuit of health because the decisions we make today regarding our wellbeing are what pave the way for tomorrow.
-We as Health Hunters don’t just want to live a long time; we want to live long, healthy.
+As Health Hunters, we don’t just want to live a long time; we want to live long, healthy.
 Today we’re going to explore the latest science regarding the best projections to measure your life span.
 Here I will highlight some of the ways you can optimize your longevity.
 I’ll also shed some light on the habits that are shortening our lifespan.

 Telomeres: Measuring The Biological Clock